- This event has passed.

-Our community discussions will involve a combination of presentation and dialogue/Q & A and explore questions/topics raised in the live performance:
+Our philosophy symposia will involve a combination of presentation and dialogue/Q & A inspired by the questions/topics raised in the live performance:

 People of all ages and backgrounds are invited to participate.
-Live shows are ticketed through Helena Avenue Theater.
-The community discussions are free.
-Community members do NOT need to see the live performance in order to participate in the discussion (though doing so will certainly add to the experience).
+Community members do not need to see the live performance in order to participate in or benefit from the conversations.

 Sun.
 February 20th